 2016 Update: Licensing Betting Sites in Cyprus

-Whereas the 2012 law was a terrible thing for betting online in Cyprus, updates to the law in 2016 paint a much more optimistic picture.
+Whereas the 2012 law was a terrible thing for online betting in Cyprus, updates to the law in 2016 paint a much more optimistic picture.
 The National Betting Authority began issuing provisional licenses in anticipation of fully implementing new online gaming laws.
 Most recently, the National Betting Authority held a one-month licensing window running from 3 October to 3 November 2016 during which operators could apply for licenses.

 The current licensing conditions require prospective licensees to have paid up share capital of at least €500,000 and pay a licensing fee of €30,000 for one year or €45,000 for two years.
 Furthermore, licensed operators pay a combined total of 13% in taxes.
 It’s a bit of an expensive proposition for a country with a fairly small population, but eight operators have so far deemed it to be worthwhile.